ttxbox/polymind/docs/developer-guide.md

 ## Building the Application

-Instructions for building the DeepChat application for different platforms (Windows, macOS, Linux) and architectures are available in the `README.md`:
+Instructions for building the PolyMind application for different platforms (Windows, macOS, Linux) and architectures are available in the `README.md`:

 -   Refer to the "[Build](https://github.com/ThinkInAIXYZ/deepchat#build)" section in the main `README.md` file for the necessary commands (e.g., `npm run build:win`, `npm run build:mac`, `npm run build:linux`).